reframejs/reframe/readme.md

   We hope our fellow framework authors to follow the Zero-LOC philosophy and we envision a future where frameworks share many libraries for a more vibrant and robust JavaScript ecosystem.

-Reframe's mid-term goal is to develop a Zero-LOC framework that is as feature-rich as Ruby on Rails.
+Reframe's goal is to develop a Zero-LOC framework that is as feature-rich as Ruby on Rails.
-Reframe's long-term vision is to develop all kinds of uses case following with the Zero-LOC approach, such as auto-deploy or mobile.